Queen's Dan School of Drama and Music is known for its outstanding instruction and facilities in all facets of composition.

 Canadian composer and arranger, Greg Runions has created original music for big band, jazz septet, orchestra, orchestra with big band and percussion ensemble.
 His works have been performed by the Kingston Symphony, Queen’s Jazz and Percussion Ensembles, the Greg Runions Big Band and Septet and by numerous jazz ensembles at colleges and high schools in Canada, the US and the Netherlands.
 In addition to composing, Greg has been fortunate to perform with some outstanding jazz artists.
 These include Brian Dickinson, Tim Hagans, Anthony Braxton, Don Thompson, Mike Murley, John McLeod, Tony Bennett and Kenny Wheeler.
 He has studied at Queen’s University (BMus), The Crane School of Music (MMus) and the Banff Centre (Jazz Workshop).
 Self taught as a composer, he has recorded 3 independent CD’s featuring his compositions, two with his septet and one with his big band.
 Greg currently resides in Kingston, Ontario.

 Michel Szczesniak’s diversified career as a pianist includes concerto appearances with the Winnipeg, Victoria, and Kingston Symphony Orchestras, the Aspen Festival Orchestra and CBC solo and chamber music recital broadcasts.
 His work as a solo pianist was also featured in conjunction with productions by the Royal Winnipeg Ballet and the Banff Festival Ballet.
 He has premiered a number of new and lesser-known Canadian works in concert and on recording including two self-produced compact discs: Bow & Ivory and Notes to Myself, both featuring his own compositions.
-Further to his work as a composer, Mr.Szczesniak is an Associate of the Canadian Music Centre having had works premiered by the Kingston Symphony Orchestra and in recital as part of the Dan School of Drama and Music’s Faculty Artists Series.
+Further to his work as a composer, Mr.Szczesniak is an Associate of the Canadian Music Centre having had works premiered by the Kingston Symphony Orchestra and in recital as part of the School of Music Faculty Artists Series.